javascriptst18/queuet/README.md

 - A rating function available for the guest after the the restaurant visit.
 - Different "user levels" depending on how many times the guest has visited the restaurant.
 - Ability for a guest company to share the bill.

+## Internal Communication
+- Important documents, as a translation guide, user stories and more, can be found in the team's shared [Google Drive folder] (https://drive.google.com/open?id=1DIkqPwiQDiK0nnmSl-zfyD2jNo36Df8q).
+- The project's process is tracked on the team's [Trello board] (https://trello.com/b/OcwggZqN).